zachicecreamcohn/hugo-personal-site/content/posts/my-setup.md

 Finally, there's something to be said about the "it just works" quality of (most) Apple devices.
 As of now, it's just not worth my time to struggle to tune a Linux machine to reach my standards and requirements.
 Maybe someday...

+### Keyboard
+I use a wireless corne split keyboard.
+I've got my eues on the Glove80, but I have found the small form factor of the corne to perfectly fit my needs.
+I like that it's incredibly portable which means I can maintain consistency in my typing experience no matter where I go.
+I started using a split keyboard becuase I was experiencing some wrist pain and I've found that it's helped a lot.
+And it's just fun to use.
+My one complaint is that it makes switching to conventional laptop keyboard a bit of a pain when using someone else's machine.

 ### The Browser {#the-browser}

 I'm a big fan of [Arc](https://arc.net).
 I use Spaces to keep my activities separate, which not only helps bundle related sites and login sessions together but also improves my mental model of the browser when working.
 For example, when switching from schoolwork to development for the university newspaper, toggling between differently styled Spaces with their own organized bookmarks helps me switch mental contexts.